Living in Gibraltar · Last updated 2 June 2026

 • Valid passport

-• Gibraltar Status or work permit (or other qualifying residency document)
+• Gibraltar residency registration card issued by the CSRO (or other qualifying residency document)

-• Employment letter if registering as an employed person
+• Evidence of employment or social insurance contributions if registering as an employed person

 St Bernard's Hospital: What It Covers

-St Bernard's Hospital is Gibraltar's main public hospital.
+St Bernard's Hospital sits on Harbour Views Road in Europort and is Gibraltar's main public hospital, with around 210 beds.
 It handles acute care, surgery, maternity, outpatient services, and emergency medicine.
 For its size, it is well-equipped.
-What it cannot provide is high-level specialist care in every subspecialty.
-For certain complex procedures, patients are referred to Spain or the UK under a managed referral process.
+For complex specialist procedures not available locally, patients are referred to hospitals in Spain or the UK under a managed referral programme.
+Local residents consistently note that the GHA works closely with hospitals across the border in Spain for conditions that cannot be treated in Gibraltar, with travel and accommodation costs covered for GHA referrals.

 ServiceAvailable at St Bernard'sNotes